 "Act as if what you do makes a difference.
 It does."

 June 9, 2019

-FFRP will be working to get our proposed amendment on the ballot during the general election in November 2022.
-We originally set out to accomplish the mission of putting our amendment to the voters in 2020; however, governor Ron DeSantis signed HB 5 -- Ballot Measures -- into law on June 7th, 2019 (chapter law 2019 -- 64, Laws of Florida).
-Some provisions of the law went into effect immediately upon signing, some took effect 30 days later.
-The new laws make some major changes to the initiative petition process:
+FFRP had changed our target election cycle and will now be focused on getting our proposed amendment on the ballot during the general election in November 2024.
+We originally set out to accomplish the mission of putting our proposed amendment, Initiative 19-04, to the voters in 2020; however, governor Ron DeSantis signed HB 5 -- Ballot Measures -- into law on June 7th, 2019 (chapter law 2019 -- 64, Laws of Florida).
+Some provisions of the law went into effect immediately upon signing, while others took effect 30 days later.
+The law made some major changes to the initiative petition process: